 - In another bowl, mash the bananas then whisk them into the sour cream mixture.

 - Sprinkle the flour, baking soda, baking powder, salt, and cinnamon on top of the wet ingredients, then stir everything together until no white remains.
-Pour the batter into the prepared pan and bake for 45-55 minutes or until a toothpick inserted in the center comes out with just a few moist crumbs.

-- Check the pan after about 30 minutes.
-If the top is getting too browned, cover with foil for the remaining baking time.
-Allow the bread to cool before removing from the pan (after you sneak a slice warm from the oven, of course.)
+- Pour the batter into the prepared pan and bake for 45-55 minutes or until a toothpick inserted in the center comes out with just a few moist crumbs.
+Note: I usually check the bread at the 35 minute mark.
+If the top is getting too browned, cover it with foil for the remaining baking time.
+Allow the bread to cool for 15 minutes before removing from the pan.
+Cool completely on a wire rack, after you sneak a slice warm from the oven, of course.

 Notes